ChrisPalmerNZ/Udacity_Data_Visualization/readme.md

 The data analysis is presented in the form of a slide show, which initially examines  information about the fluctuations and downturn of patronage using trip counts analysis, and in its conclusion by using geographical analysis.

-Along the way the presentation includes data analysis of the main data points, so that a clear picture emerges of customer demographics.
+Along the way the presentation includes data analysis of the main data points, so that a clear picture emerges of customer demographics, especially the importance of subscribers.

+The concluding example in the analysis demonstrates the downturn in subscriber numbers by comparing images and numbers of trip information for three Wednesdays in March - one each in 2018, 2019 and 2020.
+It shows that the 2020 subscriber numbers at 1,847 are half those of the 2018 numbers which were at 3,622, and a quarter of of the preceding 2019 year which were at 8,152.

 ## Notebooks and Slide show